-The strongest messages on the issue revolve around the financial industry's role in perpetuating racial discrimination and economic inequality (including the recent tax bill), as well as the importance of government working for all Americans, not just campaign donors and Wall Street banks.
-These core themes inform the public's appetite for Wall Street reform and tie neatly into the larger issue agenda for this election.
+The strongest messages on the issue center around the financial industry's role in perpetuating racial discrimination and economic inequality, the tax bill as first and foremost a gift to Wall Street, and the importance of government working for all Americans, not just campaign donors and Wall Street banks.

+These core themes inform the public's appetite for curbing Wall Street's influence and tie neatly into the Lake Research Partners larger issue agenda for this election.

-These findings drive home that candidates need not choose between messages on racism or economic inequality.
-In fact, voters of all persuasions see these issues as connected and will support candidates who will fight discriminatory financial practices.
+1101 17th Street NW, Suite 301 Washington, DC 20036 These findings drive home that candidates need not choose between messages on racism or economic Tel: 202.776.9066 inequality.
+In fact, voters of all persuasions see these issues as connected and will support candidates who Fax: 202.776.9074